arenatheme/thelook/setup-your-homepage/homepage-sections.md

 ### 3. LOOKBOOK
-This is a variant of section banner, which can be used to lead to lookbook pages.
+This is a variant of section banner, which is used specifically to lead to lookbook pages.
 ![](/assets/section-lookbook_05.jpg)

 ### 4.PRODUCT